Valcaris/NoobDKP/README.md

 DKP/EPGP Addon for &lt;The Noob Guild>

 ## Overview
 This addon was created to help manage the loot system of &lt;The Noob Guild>.
 I looked at EPGP_Lootmaster, but it wouldn't work for me out of the box and just didn't feel like it did what I wanted to.
 QDKP was closer, but it's more geared for DKP rather than EPGP.
-I tried it in a raid, and there were several issues.
+I tried it in a raid, and it had several issues such as not telling people what their final score was and not letting people with more GP than EP bid.

 This addon has the following tabs:
 - Roster